fuwjax/ev-oss/README.md

     limitations under the License.

 -->
-#EchoVantage OSS
+#Fuwjax OSS

-At EchoVantage we use plenty of open source software.
-When we can, we try to give back to the excellent projects we use, but our contributions to those projects don't measure up to the benefit we derive from them.
+I use plenty of open source software.
+When I can, I try to give back to the excellent projects I use, but my contributions to those projects don't measure up to the benefit I derive from them.

-We are a small shop, focused on products that we simply cannot share.
-However, as in any well-factored project, some tools we've written are generic enough that we can share them without any impact to our core business.
+My career is generally focused on products that I simply cannot share.
+However some tools I've written over the years are generic enough that I can share them without any impact to any core business.

-These are all tools we use, but they may or may not fit your needs, even where they overlap with our own.
-We share these only as a way of giving back to the community that has given so much to us.
+These are all tools I use, but they may or may not fit your needs, even where they overlap with mine.
+I share these only as a way of giving back to the community that has given so much to me.

 ##Projects